 All participants must agree to participate in regular virtual exchange sessions with the students in France, starting in January 2024.
 Beginning in March 2024, all students must take HUM 120 – Cultural Studies.
 It may be taken as a 3-credit hour course or through continuing education.
 The class will meet virtually on Monday evenings for 8 weeks.

 - Excursions to select attractions as per itinerary

-*Cost is approximate; final cost to be determined by January 15, 2022.
+*Cost is approximate; final cost to be determined by January 15, 2024.
 Each student selected for the program will automatically receive a $1,000 scholarship.
 The student’s college must agree to provide the scholarship.

-The deadline to apply is Monday, November 15th, by midnight.
-Students must complete the study abroad application for Bordeaux.
+The deadline to apply is Friday, November 17, by midnight.
+Students must complete the Study Abroad Application for Bordeaux.
 Students accepted into the program will be notified in early December.

 Pell recipients also have the option of applying for a federal scholarship: the Benjamin A. Gilman scholarship, which could cover the entire cost of the program.
-See details on the “Apply Now” page.
+More information, including how to complete the Gilman Scholarship application